 Public records cannot be disposed of without authorisation.

 Disposal of a public record without proper authorisation is a criminal offence and carries a penalty of up to 165 penalty units.
-The current value of a penalty unit can be accessed here.

 Authorisation for disposal is generally given through retention and disposal schedules approved by the State Archivist.